slauren1207/slauren1207/README.md

 <hr>

 ### I would love to work with you to create "Something New, Something Different!"
->If you are interested in collaborating with me, please feel free to contact me here! :calling:
+>If you are interested in collaborating with me, please feel free to contact me here! :mailbox_with_mail::calling:
 <div align="center">

 [![Gmail Badge](https://img.shields.io/badge/Gmail_slauren1207@gmail.com-d14836?style=for-the-badge&logo=Gmail&logoColor=white)](mailto:slauren1207@gmail.com)